mikec1233/GPTMessage/README.md

 # GPTMessage

-Project to practice python, and API connections
+Project to practice python and API connections